COMMENT: Roma civil society can learn from both mistakes and local successes to make inclusion work

 There is deep disappointment over the rate of progress of various Roma inclusion policies of the European Union over the last few decades.
 The EU Framework for National Roma Integration Strategies was launched in 2011 by the European Commission and had asked member states in partnership with Roma communities to devise action plans for inclusion.
 But a number of activists noted that the plans were weak or failed to deliver and Roma empowerment was too often tokenistic.

-Per Martin Kovats, a political scientist and a onetime advisor to former EU Commissioner on Employment, Social Affairs and Inclusion Laszlo Andor, said: “The Roma Framework is an experiment in transnational racialised governance.
+Per Martin Kovats, a political scientist and a one-time advisor to former EU Commissioner on Employment, Social Affairs and Inclusion Laszlo Andor, said: “The Roma Framework is an experiment in transnational racialised governance.
 The first framework set a very low bar with only four targets, three of which were that the gap between Roma and the rest would not increase, and that all Roma children should complete primary school.
 Nevertheless, it failed to achieve a single one of these targets”.

-Stanislav Daniel, a Slovak Roma civil society activist, felt taxpayers might rightly despair at the money that was being wasted on ineffective inclusion policies, and said it was better he said to allocate the money needed and get the job properly done rather than repeating a cycle of ill thought out and badly funded and executed projects.
+Stanislav Daniel, a Slovak Roma civil society activist, felt taxpayers might rightly despair at the money that was being wasted on ineffective inclusion policies, and said it was better to allocate the money needed and get the job properly done rather than repeating a cycle of ill-thought-out and badly funded and executed projects.

 Monitoring and evaluation reports have confirmed these concerns.
-The economic downturn of the last decade, austerity and most recently the COVID-19 pandemic have further hindered inclusion efforts.
+The economic downturn of the last decade, austerity and most recently the coronavirus (COVID-19) pandemic have further hindered inclusion efforts.

 Nidhi Trehan, a political sociologist affiliated to the Central European University, outlined the new EU Strategic Framework for promoting Roma equality, social inclusion and participation, launched in the middle of the COVID-19 pandemic in 2020, which again is asking member states to make action plans.